damienbod/angular-auth-oidc-client/docs/samples.md

 ## Implicit Flow Azure AD (Not recommended)

+The example uses the Implicit Flow with silent renew with Azure AD.
 This flow is no longer recommended, but some servers support this flow only, and not the Code flow with PKCE.

-Create the login, logout component and use the oidcSecurityService

 ### [src code](../projects/sample-implicit-flow-azuread)